donnay/interesting-octopus/src/pages/docs/adventures/SednaRendezvous.md

 ### Game Master Notes
 The brief introductions below are a guide to get your players started in the adventure.
 In this way, by stranding them on the ship that is about to enter the Sedna system they have no option but to plunge right into the adventure.

-When you see a block of text formated like as below.
+When you see a block of text formatted like as below.
 > This is text which is written to help the GM.
 This can be read aloud to the players

 ---